mizmoz/validate/README.md

 - Formalise the API
 - Optional descriptions in OpenAPI format: https://github.com/OAI/OpenAPI-Specification
 - Create validators as ReactJS components.
 Parse the description from Chain to form components.
+- Add docs for all remaining validators... there are quite a few more than listed here so be sure to have a look in the src/Validator directory.
 - Add more validators!

 # Composer installation